Hrishikeshhelge/FACE-DETECTION-/README.md

 ##### STEP 6 : Print Coordinates.
 ##### STEP 7 : Create a loop so it can determine more than one face.

+### LIBRARY AND ALGORITHM USED

 * OpenCV : It is a cross-platform library using which we can develop real-time computer vision applications.
 It mainly focuses on image processing, video capture and analysis including features like face detection and object detection.

-* Haar Cascade classifier is based on the Haar Wavelet technique to analyze pixels in the image into squares by function. ...
+* Haar Cascade classifier : It is based on the Haar Wavelet technique to analyze pixels in the image into squares by function. ...
 Haar cascade classifier is based on the Viola-Jones detection algorithm which is trained in given some input faces and non-faces and training a classifier that identifies a face.